 - Know What You’re Buying: It is human nature to resist change.
 Adopting new and emerging technologies can be risky, but investing in basic research and asking a few simple questions can go a long way towards mitigating those risks.
 Seeing the product in a live setting should be a no-brainer; if it’s not readily available, move on and look for other solutions in the marketplace.
 Furthermore, an organization-wide commitment to innovating and testing new technologies means that proper protocols can be created, reducing the potential for information to slip through the cracks.
 Have a standardized process for identifying, researching, testing and evaluating new or piloted technologies.

-Interested in joining Triax at the next industry event or meet-up and seeing our spot-r jobsite connectivity solution in action?
+Interested in joining Triax at the next industry event or meet-up and seeing our Spot-r solution in action?
 Visit our Events page to see where we’ll be showing up next!